 The respondent commissioner will be provided an opportunity to respond to the allegations including submission of a statement of position, evidence, and witness statements.
-The delegated investigator may request that individuals or firms provide information, including any form of recorded information.
-The delegated investigator may require that commissioners answer questions and provide information, including any form of recorded information.
-The delegated investigator shall report to the Board its factual findings and conclusions about whether a violation of the Code occurred.
+The delegated investigator may request that individuals or firms appear before the Board or delegated investigator to answer questions and provide provide information, including any form of recorded information.
+The Board or delegated investigator may require that commissioners answer questions and provide information, including any form of recorded information.

+- The delegated investigator shall report to the Board its factual findings and conclusions about whether a violation of the Code occurred.
 If the investigator concludes that the Code has been violated, the investigator shall include reference to violations of other commission standards such as the statement of values and commitment to respectful interactions, if applicable.
-In addition, the delegated investigator shall make recommendations about necessary corrective action if requested by the Board.

-- Board Executive Session.
+In addition, the delegated investigator mayshall make recommendations about necessary corrective actionif requested by the Board. - Board Executive Session.
 All Board deliberations may occur in executive session unless the respondent commissioner requests a public meeting or public hearing.
 If the respondent commissioner requests a public meeting or hearing, the Board will immediately notify the complainant. - 3.
 Board Findings.
-Following an investigation, the Board shall make findings and conclusions about whether the commissioner's conduct violated the Code.
+Following an investigation, the Board shall make its factual findings and conclusions about whether a-the commissioner's conduct violated the Code.
 The Board may adopt investigator's findings and conclusions or may make its own findings and conclusions.
 The Board may request that individuals, including the respondent commissioner, or firms, provide information, including any form of recorded information.
 If the Board concludes that the Code has been violated, the Board shall include reference to violations of other commission standards such as the statement of values and commitment to respectful interactions where applicable.
 If the Board concludes that the Code has not been violated, it shall dismiss the complaint.
 If the investigation indicates potential violations of the behavioral standards referenced in Section 9, upon dismissal, the Board shall refer the matter to the Governance Committee for further proceedings under that section.

-The Board shall notify the respondent commissioner, commission president or vice president where the president is the subject of the complaint, commission chief of staff, commission legal counsel, port general counsel, and the complainant of its no-violation finding, dismissal, and, when applicable, referral to the Governance Committee. - 4.
-Corrective Actions.
-Where the Board concludes that the commissioner's conduct violated the Code, it shall recommend corrective action.
+The Board shall notify the respondent commissioner, commission president or vice president where the president is the subject of the complaint, commission chief of staff, commission legal counsel, port general counsel, and the complainant of its no-violation of finding, dismissal, and, when applicable, referral to the Governance Committee.

-Corrective action recommendations may include without limitation, an admonishment, reprimand, or censure, a recusal of a commissioner from voting on certain topics, forfeiture of position as officer of the commission in a manner consistent with the commission bylaws and rules of procedure, a referral of the matter to appropriate law enforcement authorities, workplace safety measures and training to address workplace misconduct allegations, and other action necessary to obtain compliance with the Code and restore public confidence in the proper functioning of the commission.
+violated the Code occurred, and, it shall determine whether it will recommend any corrective action.
+Corrective action recommendations may include without limitation, an admonishment, reprimand, or censure, a recusal of a commissioner from voting on certain topics, a reprimand or public censure of forfeiture of position as officer of the commission in a commissioner manner consistent with the commission bylaws and rules of procedure, a referral of the matter to appropriate law enforcement authorities, workplace safety measures and training to address workplace misconduct allegations, and other action necessary to obtain compliance with the Code and restore public confidence in the proper functioning of the commission.
+The Board may elect to adopt the delegated investigator's conclusions and recommendations, if any, or the Board may adopt its own findings, conclusions and recommended corrective action.
+The Board may determine following the investigation that no violation of the Code is presented and dismiss the complaint.
 The Board shall report in writing its findings, conclusions, and if necessary recommended corrective action, to the commission.